zegetech/zegetech.github.io/_posts/2018-11-12-cloud-cloud-computing.md

 2. [IBM Cloud(formerly Bluemix)](https://www.ibm.com/cloud/)
 3. [EngineYard](https://www.engineyard.com/)

 Now PaaS can be taken a notch higher to include pre-built server-side application logic such as push notifications, user authentication, google analytics etc as services.
 In essence, developers can outsource all the behind-the-scenes aspects of a web or mobile application so that they only have to write and maintain the frontend.
-These aspects, when offered over the cloud, are referred to as **BaaS(Backend as a service)**.Among today's BaaS vendors are [Parse](https://parseplatform.org/),[Kinvey](https://devcenter.kinvey.com/rest/guides), [Buddy](https://buddy.com/) and [Appcelerator](https://www.appcelerator.com/).
+These aspects, when offered over the cloud, are referred to as **BaaS(Backend as a service)**.Among today's BaaS vendors are [Parse](https://parseplatform.org/),[Kinvey](https://devcenter.kinvey.com/rest/guides), [Buddy](https://buddy.com/) and [Appcelerator](https://www.appcelerator.com/) and [Firebase](https://firebase.google.com/).

+Since technology should be accessible to everyone, there exists a number  of open-source PaaS solutions.
+Here are some examples[Cloud Foundry](https://www.cloudfoundry.org/) which provides a choice of clouds, developer frameworks and application services,[dokku](http://dokku.viewdocs.io/dokku/) and [Flynn](https://flynn.io/).

 ### SaaS